Matt-Pron/lifes/README.md

 It's made in c++, using ncurses.

 > Work In Progress
 > Still missing Help window.
 Usage information below.
-> TODO: Commands to save and load PNJ tables by name, so you can setup multiple encounters before your session.
+> TODO: When saving an encounter, check if it exists and promt for confirmation.
+> TODO: When loading a encounter, autocomplete with TAB.

 <img src="https://github.com/Matt-Pron/lifes/blob/main/assets/showcase.gif?raw=true">

 ## Description

 Add or remove characters to setup the tables for your encounter.
+Save your pnj encounters by name.
 To modify a character's HP, select it, type the damage(-) or healing amount and confirm with <kbd>Return</kbd>.
 Characters between 1 and 9 HP will be displayed in yellow.
 Characters with 0 or less HP will be displayed in red.